SAFEHR-data/omop-vocabs-processed/README.md

 ------------------------------------------------------------------------

 ## 4. Commit/push changes
-- Update data files to the remote repository in a new branch.
+- Update data files to the remote repository in a new branch - it only worked for me (@anabarbararc) when VPN was disconnected
 - Create a new tag with the vocabulary version.

 ```shell